HintHub/hh-prodstack/readme.md

 The issue is that old data structures may be damaged, so backup the data before upgrading.

-Then do a `git pull`, which should download the remote changes to local.
+Before doing a  `git pull`, which should download the remote changes to local, you need to use git fetch, if our / your repository had changes in the branches.

 Additionally you could do a `git reset --hard HEAD` (which destroys everything in the local repository and resets it to the HEAD of the branch)**

 # Removal

-Use `sudo ./destroy.sh <appName>` then it removes all the files, except the files of this repo.
+Use `sudo ./destroy.sh <stackName>` then it removes all the files, except the files of this repo.

 # Configuration